MultiSafepay/docs/content/integrations/prestashop-1-6.md

 The Integration Team will do their best to support you with installing BVK, but bear in mind that it is a third-party package.
 We can't guarantee perfect compatibility.

 > ⚠️ **Attention Dutch merchants**
-> We strongly recommend **not** applying surcharges to pay later methods.
+> We strongly recommend **not** applying surcharges to <<glossary:BNPL>> methods.
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 </details>